 - Women 3.0 magazine, a sister publication to MultiCultural Law, recognized Steptoe as one of the “Top National Law Firms for Women” (2008).

-- The Women’s Law Association at Harvard Law School ranked Steptoe 12th among the "Top National Law Firms for Women" (2006).
+- Women’s Law Association at Harvard Law School Study, “Presumed Equal: What America’s Top Women Lawyers Really Think About Their Firms,” ranked Steptoe 12th among the "Top National Law Firms for Women" and in the top 10 for Washington, DC (2006).

 - Minority Law Journal ranked Steptoe 13 out of the "Top 25 Law Firms for Disabled Americans" and 13 out of the "Top 25 Law Firms for Native Americans" (2006).